JamieCunliffe/enclosure/README.md

 `enclosure-thing-at-point` - Adds a surrounding pair to the `thing-at-point`

 # Customisation
-The variable `enclosure--chars` is where the pair matching is taken from, by default this is
+The variable `enclosure-chars` is where the pair matching is taken from, by default this is
 ```
-(defvar enclosure--chars
+(defvar enclosure-chars
   '((:beginning "(" :end ")")
     (:beginning "{" :end "}")
     (:beginning "[" :end "]")